Garethlomax/acse-9-independent-research-project-Garethlomax/README.md

 - Production of new image sequence datasets from PRIO and UCDP data.
 - Analysis and Visualisation of produced results.

+./Figures contains generated figures for use in report and presentation ./saved runs contains saved state dict of trained models ./training logs contains training logs of trained models

 ### Installation

 Download git repository and run **`$ python setup.py install`** inside the directory.